ruby-grape/ruby-grape.github.io/_posts/2015/2015-08-03-welcome-to-the-new-ruby-grape-organization.markdown

 The new ruby-grape is owned by the community and is built around rough concensus and working code.

 The organization will be grown with an increasing number of maintainers, including some promoted to organizational admin level.
-We begin by welcoming [Daniel Doubrovkine, @dblock](https://github.com/dblock) (currently serving as CTO at [Artsy.net](https://www.artsy.net) in New York City) and [Michael Bleigh, @mbleigh](https://github.com/mbleigh), CEO of [DivShot](https://divshot.com) as organizational admins.
+We begin by welcoming [Daniel Doubrovkine, @dblock](https://github.com/dblock) (currently serving as CTO at [Artsy.net](https://www.artsy.net)) and [Michael Bleigh, @mbleigh](https://github.com/mbleigh), CEO of [DivShot](https://divshot.com) as organizational admins.

 ### This Site